Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 7. Product model testing and certification

 Brand owners are required to ensure tests are performed according to the requirements included in this specification and submit eligible product model information to NRCan for approval.
 Each eligible product model must be tested in accordance with CAN/CSA C439-18 and test results must be certified by a Standards Council of Canada (SCC) accredited certification body (see Section 9, Requirements of Organizations Certifying Products for ENERGY STAR Certification).
 Certification testing includes both initial certification testing as well as ongoing verification testing.
-Furthermore, brand owners must submit full copies of the laboratory test report to NRCan through their SCC accredited certification body.
+Furthermore, energy efficiency reports submitted to NRCan must always be accompanied by full copies of the laboratory test report.

 Brand owners are not permitted to represent results that have been determined from tests performed at a particular rated airflow or outdoor supply temperature as being applicable to tests that might have been performed at a different rated airflow or outdoor supply temperature.